 Scott began his legal career in New York City at Cravath, Swaine & Moore LLP.
 At Cravath, Scott’s practice focused on high-stakes commercial disputes, including securities, antitrust, and auditors’ liability litigation.
 He represented a variety of clients, including a professional services firm, an airline, and a leading global agricultural company.

-Scott also developed a deep knowledge of the federal court system and engaged with a variety of civil and criminal legal issues as a law clerk for the Honorable Katherine B. Forrest of the United States District Court for the Southern District of New York.
+Scott also developed a significant understanding of the federal court system and engaged with a variety of civil and criminal legal issues as a law clerk for the Honorable Katherine B. Forrest of the United States District Court for the Southern District of New York.
 As one of Judge Forrest’s first law clerks, Scott helped establish the practices and procedures that govern litigation before the Court.

 Scott is a graduate of Duke University School of Law and earned a Bachelor of Arts in History, magna cum laude, from the University of Pennsylvania.

 He is licensed to practice law in the District of Columbia, New York State, and the United States District Courts for the Southern and Eastern Districts of New York.